 Sell Scrap Gold in Phoenix, AZ – Get Top Dollar for Your Gold Scrap Jewelry

-Gold King Bullion is a locally owned Arizona bullion dealer (with nearly 20 years in the business goldkingbullion.com) that focuses exclusively on gold and silver.
+Gold King Bullion is a locally owned Arizona bullion dealer (with nearly 20 years in the business) that focuses exclusively on gold and silver.
 We don’t deal in collectibles like gemstones or watches – our expertise is in the precious metal content of your items.
-With advanced testing equipment, licensed scales, and up-to-date pricing, we make selling scrap gold safe, easy, and profitable.
-Below you’ll find everything you need to know about selling scrap gold in the Phoenix metro area, including keyword variations like where to sell scrap gold, sell gold scrap jewelry, and more.
-Use this guide as your SEO-optimized roadmap to a successful scrap gold sale!
+With advanced testing equipment, licensed scales, and up-to-date pricing, we make selling scrap gold safe, easy, and profitable

 sell gold

 In summary, 2025 is an excellent time to sell scrap gold in Phoenix.
 You can take advantage of record-high prices, high buyer demand, and quick local sales to lock in a great deal.
-Gold King Bullion’s live pricing (see our Buy/Sell Prices page) reflects these market highs, ensuring you get a fair payout.
+Gold King Bullion’s live pricing, reflects these market highs, ensuring you get a fair payout.
 Don’t wait for prices to dip – if you have gold collecting dust, now is the time to turn that scrap gold into useful cash.

 scrap gold